TBCNC/The-Semaphore/README.md

 I have used many different packages written by other members of the community such as socket.io and mysql, the code for these can be found in the node_modules folder under Semaphore_Server.
 The code in the node_modules server is NOT mine.

 All other code however is of my property unless stated otherwise in comments.

+The paper for this project can be found here: https://docs.google.com/document/d/1ENsq-GgeKg-MpmL0kT70usDYHJ1a3j5BuqrukP5qJ78/edit